steffitan23/cubstart-website/src/hw/web/fa23-hw8.md

 _Run **node index.js** in the terminal._

  If an error occurs, it will be printed in the terminal.
-If the error looks like this: "MongooseServerSelectionError: Could not connect to any servers in your MongoDB Atlas cluster.
-One common reason is that you're trying to access the database from an IP that isn't whitelisted.", then follow these steps:
+If the error looks like this: <code>"MongooseServerSelectionError: Could not connect to any servers in your MongoDB Atlas cluster.
+One common reason is that you're trying to access the database from an IP that isn't whitelisted."</code>, then follow these steps:
 1. Go to MongoDB and on the side menu, go to Security->Network Access.
 2. Click "+Add IP Address".
-3. Copy your IP Address from [here](https://whatismyipaddress.com/).
+3. Copy your IP Address from [here](https://whatismyipaddress.com/) under IPv4.
 4. Paste it into "Access List Entry" and click "Confirm".
 5. Rerun **node index.js**.
 If you are getting the same error, click "+Add IP Address" and "Allow Access from Anywhere" and "Confirm".